sumedhkr95/16-bit-FIR-filter-in-SystemVerilog/README.md

-# Carry-Lookahead-Adder
+# 16-bit FIR filter with 4 taps

-A carry-lookahead-adder (parameterized) with 4-bit propagate and generate sub-block is designed.
+A 16-bit FIR filter with 4 taps is designed.
+The design comprises carry-lookahead adders.